xieweiAlex/English_Learning/words/2022/words-Jan.md

+a "guide" assigned to his team "at the last moment to follow us everywhere and take back the people we ask questions if they deviate from the official discourse.
+In 2022, leaders in Beijing seem less interested in garnering approbation from Western democracies and their reporters and more interested in demonstrating that their rules matter most.
+Demonstrations against vaccine mandates, or a movement that started as the "Freedom Convoy" in Ottawa, has made a landing in the U.S. Pickup trucks.

+A correspondent in Beijing for Dutch national broadcaster NOS was **manhandled away** from his camera during a live news show shortly before the Winter Olympics opening ceremony.

+**screeching halt**.
+Religious and **occult** predictions, however, boast no causal logic **whatsoever**. -
+He just **glowered** without speaking.
+They laughed at my **puny** efforts. -

+Rooms are stuffed with **lavish** **furnishings**, some have **en suite** spas.
+She **caressed** his cheek lovingly.
+He experienced several great social **vicissitudes** in his life.
+Bill is so **avaricious** that he donates nothing to charity. -
+We must **stock up** for the winter.

 ## Week 1

+> However, these studies are so-called observational studies, which can not demonstrate causation.

+I have also seen this **rodeo** before - an emerging market and the tell tale signs.
+I follow the money.
+You ARE allowed to **fumble around** for a while and get frustrated.
+Languages were never my **forte**
+Wait, and it'll all **blow over**.
+**sepulchre**: a **receptacle** for religious relics especially in an **altar**. -

+This process of **booms and busts** is called the business cycle.
+Like buses, diplomatic crises **clump** together.
+The average person releases nearly a pint of **intestinal gas** by **flatulence** every day.

+The odds of war seem **perilously** high, but no one can be sure of Vladimir Putin’s intentions.
+The **jihadist** group was preparing to mount an offensive in Iraq and Syria.
+Nuclear talks with Iran enter the **endgame**.
+Time is running out to **avert** a new crisis in the Middle East.

 She keeps asking if this is one of your **crusades**.
 It doesn't make me wrong. - No, it just makes you a **hypocrite**.